fredantell/learning/README.md

 CRUD oriented app since this project didn't really require much problem solving for back end data.

+###JSEvents

+This site is deployed at: http://jsevents.herokuapp.com/

+I built these three mini projects alongside of a tutorial on events in JS.
+After watching the examples, I opened up a blank editor and wrote these to work with node.js using express as the server.

+Nothing here was too difficult.
+It was fun to play around a bit with drag and drop and media events and get more practice in general.
+I did run into some incidental complexity when the code ran perfectly on my localserver only to have several images fail to load when deployed due to case sensitivity of the filenames.

 ###modalGallery

 I put this together to practice absolute centering of an element inside a